-Professor Cheshire is Associate Professor at the UC Berkeley School of Information.
+Professor Cheshire is professor at the UC Berkeley School of Information.
 He studies social exchange, cooperation, trust, and interpersonal relationships in computer-mediated environments.
 He received his Ph.D. in sociology from Stanford University, and M.A. and B.A. in sociology from Stanford University and the University of North Carolina at Chapel Hill, respectively.

 Computer-mediated environments often prevent us from using the social cues that we rely on in other forms of offline social interaction.
 As a result, online social interactions provide a unique and fascinating setting for studying social phenomena in the presence of socio-technical constraints and affordances.
 Professor Cheshire is a technology advocate and information technology enthusiast, so his attraction to sociology, social psychology, the Internet, new media, and computer-mediated communication became a natural blend of his personal and professional pursuits.